j-bac/elpigraph-python/README.md

 Description
 ===========

-This package provides a Python implementation of the ElPiGraph algorithm with multi-cpu and gpu support.
+This package provides a Python implementation of the ElPiGraph algorithm with cpu and gpu support.
 A self-contained description of the algorithm is available [here](https://github.com/auranic/Elastic-principal-graphs/blob/master/ElPiGraph_Methods.pdf) or on this [arXiv paper](https://arxiv.org/abs/1804.07580)